 What is a secured credit card

 Since they’re backed by a deposit (hence their name), secured credit cards are far less risky for banks and are very easy to get.
-If you apply for a secured card, you’re almost guaranteed to be approved – even if you have bad credit or filed a consumer proposal.
+If you apply for a secured credit card, you’re almost guaranteed to be approved.

-One of the great things about secured credit cards is they can help build your credit.
-Since secured credit cards report to credit bureaus, after making your payments on time on a regular basis, your credit score will slowly rise.
+The great thing about secured credit cards is they’re one of the easiest and most accessible ways to build or rebuild your credit.
+Since secured credit cards report to credit bureaus, by using one responsibly and making your payments on time on a regular basis, your credit score will slowly rise.

 It’s important to note that the card’s security deposit can’t be used to pay off your balance.
 It’s there to show the credit card provider that you’re serious about rebuilding your credit.
-In other words, they hold the funds sort of like collateral to ensure you’re paying your bills.
+In other words, they hold the funds to ensure you’re paying your bills.
 You do get these funds back if you close your account in good standing.

 Do secured credit cards help your credit?

-Overview: the differences between secured and unsecured credit cards
+Overview: the differences between secured vs unsecured credit cards

 - Deposit requirement: Secured credit cards require a security deposit whereas unsecured credit cards do not.